BarriF13/Barri_CV/README.md

 ### **B design studio** (2004 - present)

 #### *Freelance graphic/web designer*
 Since University I have worked as a freelance designer.
-I've been selected to do projects for different type of clients such as freelancers and businesses of various sizes.
+I've been selected to do projects for different types of clients such as freelancers and businesses of various sizes.

-For each I have helped improved their identity and brand design.
-I have also always highlighted to them the importance of the digital products and its presence in the cyber world.
+For each, I have helped improve their identity and brand design.
+I have also always highlighted to them the importance of digital products and their presence in the cyber world.

-As their designer and digital adviser, I had to make sure their digital products are up and running and are inline with the latest trends in the industry, for example  on their website :
+As their designer and digital adviser, I had to make sure their digital products are up and running and are in line with the latest trends in the industry, for example on their website :
-- Being responsive , fast loading , optimized for search engine, etc.
+- Being responsive, fast loading, optimized for search engines, etc.

-- Tested for the best possible user experience
+- Tested for the best possible user experience.

-- Designed with high quality of user interface standards
+- Designed with high quality of user interface standards.

-- All product - print or digital- follow the same branding prototype
+- All product - print or digital- follow the same branding prototype.

-Also as a freelancer I was always challenged to :
+Also as a freelancer, I was always challenged to :
 - work with limited budgets for individual or freelance clients and still deliver market standard quality products.
-- Co-operate with different teams such as photographers , and making sure we are following the same goals.
+- Co-operate with different teams such as photographers, and making sure we are following the same goals.
 - Finding smart solutions for any technical or financial obstacle.

 ### **Lorca Digital Photography Studio** (2000 - 2003)